sproutfund/website_evergreen/program/city-of-learning.md

           - "We also built relationships with 3 major citywide partners: our public school system, our public library system, and the local workforce investment board, which champions our region’s summer youth employment program."
           - "Finally, Sprout hosted several community events each summer to help build awareness of innovative learning activities available to youth and families throughout the city."
         features:
-          - name: "Carnegie Library of Pittsburgh"
+          - name: "The Labs @ CLP"
             grant-id: "2372-COL"

           - name: "Learn and Earn"
             grant-id: "2373-COL"

-          - name: "PPS Summer Dreamers"
+          - name: "Summer Dreamers"
             grant-id: "2371-COL"

           - name: "Learning Pathways Student Video Series"